Gov. Cuomo’s recreational marijuana plan: Will regulation make use safer?

-“Everybody acknowledges what’s happening with marijuana legalization stands to make billions of dollars,” Will Jones, Communications and Outreach Associate at SAM (Smart Approaches to Marijuana), said.
+“Everybody acknowledges what’s happening with marijuana legalization stands to make billions of dollars,” said Will Jones, Communications and Outreach Associate at Smart Approaches to Marijuana.

 However, Jones said the money wouldn’t be worth the harm it would cause residents.